palzhj/u4FCPv1/README.md

 ## RTM_M2

-We design the RTM_M2 with four M.2 sockets to support NVMe SSD and use FPGA (Xilinx Kintex-7) to extended low speed interface.
+We design the RTM_M2 with four M.2 sockets to support NVMe SSDs and use a FPGA (Xilinx Kintex-7) to extended the low speed interface.

 <figure>
     <img src="/readme/block_diagram_rtm_m2.png"